We are committed to saving energy, steps we have taken are:

 - We encourage our suppliers to minimise packaging.
 All of the brochures sent out from head office are sent in biodegradable plastic wallets or paper envelopes.

-- Taps in public buildings are on a push tap systems to avoid wastage.
+- Taps and showers in public buildings are on a push tap systems to avoid wastage.

 - We utilise water loggers to identify leaks and conserves resources.